dcistudios/dci-dev-tools/readme.md

 * **Runtime:** Docker / NVMe-optimized images

 ## 📦 Deployment
-This project is Docker-ready and optimized for **Coolify** or standard VPS **Tutorial coming very soon.**
+This project is Docker-ready and optimized for **Coolify** or standard VPS.

+**Tutorial coming very soon.**